dflaten/pythonscripts/README.md

 # pythonscripts
-Repository for Python Scripts
+Repository for Python Scripts.

-##Deleting Buckets from S3.
+## Deleting Buckets from S3.

 `delete_s3_bucket_cli.py`

 This script calls an aws account (uses default credentials stored in .aws) to